Top 10 Restaurants for Free Dining at Disney World

-Free Dining is now available for summer and early fall, which means it’s time to start making Advance Dining Reservations for popular Walt Disney World restaurants now.
-Seriously, it’s essential.
-This post covers tips for making the best ADRs to get the most bang for your buck (so to speak) out of Free Dining.
+Free Dining is now available for everyone from Summer through December 2026, including both Halloween and Christmas.
+During this deal, Advance Dining Reservations for the ‘best’ Walt Disney World table service restaurants often book up.
+This post covers tips for making the best ADRs to maximize the special offer.

-The Free Disney Dining Plan at Walt Disney World is the most popular promotion of the year, and its popularity is based upon the tremendous value that it offers to guests, particularly those who plan well.
-To maximize your savings, you are going to need Advance Dining Reservations (ADRs), which can be made 180 days in advance, at the most popular restaurants far in advance.
+This list focuses on the Free Disney Dining Plan at Walt Disney World because it’s the most popular promotion of the year.
+Its popularity is predicated upon the tremendous value that it offers to guests, particularly those who plan well.
+To maximize your savings, you are going to need Advance Dining Reservations (ADRs) well ahead of time, because you’re essentially “competing” with everyone else who also booked Free Dining for the best/most valuable restaurants.

 For step one, make your ADRs as far in advance as possible.
-We cannot stress this enough: you will need ADRs if you’re visiting during Free Dining.
-This is because Free Dining veterans who book the promotion year in and year out make ADRs as early as possible, meaning that once your travel dates arrive, most of the best restaurants will already be fully booked.
+You will need ADRs if you’re visiting during Free Dining.
+This is because Walt Disney World veterans who book the promotion year in and year out make ADRs as early as possible, meaning that once your travel dates arrive, many of the best restaurants will have limited availability.

-You should at least make reservations for the restaurants you really want, and that are good choices from a value perspective during the Free Dining promo.
-Not sure which restaurants you really want that are good values?
+With all of that out of the way, we’d highly recommend making reservations for the restaurants you really want, and that are good choices from a value perspective during the Free Dining promo.
+Not sure which restaurants where to make ADRs?
+Here’s our list, based on a slew of factors including value-for-credits, cuisine quality, theme, demand, and more…

 San Angel Inn